CarneiroD/CarneiroD/README.md

 ### Skills

 **Proficient in:**
-- HTML5
+- Kotlin
-- CSS3
+- Java
 - JavaScript
 - Wordpress
+- CSS3
-- OxygenBuilder
+- HTML5
 - SEO

 **Familiar with:**
 - Python
-- Database Concepts
+- Database Concepts (Oracle, MySQL)

 Here are some of the websites developed by me where I currently work: